 GiveTide is a free mobile fundraising app for donors and nonprofits.
 Users can connect their daily debit or credit card and opt-in to round up their spare change and donate that money to any charity in the U.S.

-For example, if a movie costs you $11.89, the app would take the 11 cents to round it up to $12, and you give the 11 cents to charity.
+For example, if a movie costs you $11.89, the app would take the 11 cents to round it up to $12, and you give the 11 cents to a cause you care about.
 You can team up with friends and family to multiply your donations and share your fundraising goals through email, text, and social media.

 Download GiveTide on the App Store

-Aloe Bud is the all-in-one “self-care pocket companion.”
+Aloe Bud is the all-in-one “self-care pocket companion” app.
 It gently brings awareness to self-care activities, using encouraging push notifications, rather than guilt or shame.